Digital contact tracing: History

 Digital contact tracing has existed as a concept since at least 2007, and it was proven to be effective in the first empirical investigation using Bluetooth data in 2014.
 However, it was largely held back by the necessity of widespread adoption.
 A 2018 patent application by Facebook discussed a Bluetooth proximity-based trust method.
 The concept came to prominence during the COVID-19 pandemic, where it was deployed on a wide scale for the first time through multiple government and private COVID-19 apps.
-Many countries, however, saw poor adoption, with Singapore's digital contact tracing app, TraceTogether, seeing an adoption rate of only 10-20%.
+Many countries, however, saw poor adoption, with the exception of Singapore's digital contact tracing app, TraceTogether, which saw an adoption rate of about 92%.
 COVID-19 apps tend to be voluntary rather than mandatory, which may also have an impact on the rate of adoption.
 Israel was the only country in the world to use its internal security agency (Shin Bet) to track citizens' geolocations to slow the spread of the virus.
 However, cellphone-based location tracking proved to be insufficiently accurate, as scores of Israeli citizens were falsely identified as carriers of COVID-19 and subsequently ordered to self-quarantine.
 In an attempt to contain the spread of the Omicron Variant, Israel reinstated the use of Shin Bet counterterrorism surveillance measures for a limited period of time.

 Apps were often met with overwhelming criticism about concerns with the data health authorities were collecting.
 Experts also criticized protocols like the Pan-European Privacy-Preserving Proximity Tracing and BlueTrace for their centralized contact log processing, that meant the government could determine who you had been in contact with.

 MIT SafePaths published the earliest paper, 'Apps Gone Rogue', on a decentralized GPS algorithm as well as the pitfalls of previous methods.
 MIT SafePaths was also the first to release a privacy-preserving Android and iOS GPS app.

 Covid Watch was the first organization to develop and open source an anonymous, decentralized Bluetooth digital contact tracing protocol, publishing their white paper on the subject on 20 March 2020.
 The group was founded as a research collaboration between Stanford University and the University of Waterloo.
 The protocol they developed, the CEN Protocol, later renamed the TCN Protocol, was first released on 17 March 2020 and presented at Stanford HAI's COVID-19 and AI virtual conference on April 1.